-With most of our group having never been here before, we relied on the list of Put-in-Bay Bars & Pubs we printed out along with our trusty Put-in-Bay Island Guide to ensure we did not miss a thing!
-First up on the list and only becuase it was closest and right outside the Boardwalk Restuarant Complex was The Fishbowl.
+Most of our group had never been here before, so we relied on the list of Put-in-Bay Bars & Pubs we printed out along with our trusty Put-in-Bay Island Guide to ensure we did not miss a thing!
+First up on the list and only because it was closest and right outside the Boardwalk Restuarant Complex was The Fishbowl.
 The two bartenders on staff early in the evening clearly were not expecting 50+ patrons to walk in all at once but did a fantastic job getting us all served separate checks and all.
 While a little smaller than some of the other Put-in-Bay Bars it had a neighborhood bar feel to it.
 We learned from the bartender that is also used to be the islands hardware store many years ago.

-Next stop was an outdoor location just a 1/2 block up on the right side called Mojito Bay.
-The bar looked like someone had disassembled it on some Carribean island, transported it here and reassembled it.
+The next stop was an outdoor location just a 1/2 block up on the right side called Mojito Bay.
+The bar looked like someone had disassembled it on some Caribbean island, transported it here, and reassembled it.
 Swings from the ceiling timbers served as some of the chairs and the entire floor was made up of a sandy mix.

 Day 2 at Put-in-Bay!
-The Bachelor and Bachelorette party takes over the Blue Marlin Swim-up Bar!
+The Bachelor & Bachelorette party takes over the Blue Marlin Swim-up Bar!

-With the great time we all had on Friday afternoon, we knew the Blue Marlin Swim-up pool bar was where we would regroup, regather, and reload for another fun-filled day at Put-in-Bay.
+With a great time we all had on Friday afternoon, we knew the Blue Marlin Swim-up pool bar was where we would regroup, regather, and reload for another fun-filled day at Put-in-Bay.

 But first things first!
 NEVER start a day at Put-in-Bay without a GREAT BREAKFAST!